 We also tested it with oral sex and found that as long as you wipe yourself with a wet cloth or have a quick shower first, there was no transference.

-Importantly, we could both still enjoy the sensation of sex instead of me being too numb to feel anything.
-Many others I’ve tried strip you of virtually all enjoyable sensations.
+Importantly, we can both still enjoy the sensation of sex instead of me being too numb to feel anything.
+A couple of lower-quality sprays I’ve tried took away virtually all enjoyable sensations because they were too strong or had something in the ingredients beyond simple lidocaine.

 As you can probably imagine then, I was impressed with Promescent.
-It did what it was supposed to do and created no extra problems like transference to my partner or erection loss.
-And most importantly, I was able to have sex for much longer than with no help.
+It did what it was supposed to do and created no extra problems like transference to my partner, tingling sensations, or erection loss.
+And most importantly, I was able to have sex for much longer than usual.

 Please keep in mind though that this was just my experience.
-I know that some men have problems when using lidocaine-based sprays, so I can’t imagine Promescent somehow avoids that entirely for all users.
+I know that some men have problems when using lidocaine-based sprays, so I can’t imagine Promescent somehow avoids that entirely for everyone.

 So be prepared for the possibility of tingling sensations or difficulty in getting an erection if the numbing is too strong for you and you rely on physical stimulation more than mental.